coderarjob/meghaos-x86/README.md

 ### Running

-To run unittests or any specific test use the following command:
+To run every or any specific test use the following command:
 ```
 $ cd build-ut